Matryona Balk

-Matryona Ivanovna Balk (née Modesta Mons; fl.
-1718), was a Tsardom of Russian courtier.
+Matryona Ivanovna Balk (née Modesta Mons; died 1725) was a courtier in Russia.

+Biography

+Born into the Dutch Mons family, Modesta was the sister of Peter the Great's long-time mistress Anna Mons and Willem Mons, private secretary and alleged lover of Catherine I.

 She was a lady-in-waiting and confidant of Catherine I of Russia, Ober-Hofmeisterin of Tsarevna Catherine Ivanovna of Russia and sister of Anna Mons.
-She was accused in 1718 for having assisted the empress in her love affair with Willem Mons.
+She was accused in 1718 for having assisted the empress in her love affair with her brother, Willem Mons.